CBurhoe/CSF/csf_assign05/README.txt

  Additionally, semaphores were used with the MessageQueue structure as a way to indicate to receivers when a sender has broadcast messages within a room, and when those messages were available to be read.

+ Since Guard objects are used, locks are guaranteed to be released once out of the scope of a function.
+Additionally, Guards are invoked such that they will not prevent the proper operation of semaphores in the MessageQueue so that senders are able to notify receivers when messages are available, and receivers are able to see that notification.